Cardiac RehabilitationSkip to the navigation

 How fast you recover depends on your age, your health, and whether you have other health conditions that may slow your recovery.
 A younger person without other health problems may improve more quickly than an older person who is in poor health.
 Depending on your condition and how you respond to rehab, you may stay in a certain phase or move back and forth among the various phases.
 There is no set length of time that you must stay in a specific phase.

-Cardiac rehab has four phases.
+Cardiac rehab programs can have three or four phases.
+The number of phases depends on your program.
 Your doctor will determine which phase is best for you to start your program.

 Inpatient program: Phase I